openeuler-mirror/openeuler-docker-images/spark/README.md

 - Where to get help: [openEuler CloudNative SIG](https://gitee.com/openeuler/cloudnative), [openEuler](https://gitee.com/openeuler/community).
 # Spark | openEuler
-Current spark docker images are built on the [openEuler](https://repo.openeuler.org/).
+Current Spark docker images are built on the [openEuler](https://repo.openeuler.org/).
 This repository is free to use and exempted from per-user rate limits.

 Apache Spark is a multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters.
 It provides high-level APIs in Scala, Java, Python, and R, and an optimized engine that supports general computation graphs for data analysis.
 It also supports a rich set of higher-level tools including Spark SQL for SQL and DataFrames, pandas API on Spark for pandas workloads, MLlib for machine learning, GraphX for graph processing, and Structured Streaming for stream processing.

 Learn more on [Spark website](https://spark.apache.org/).

 # Supported tags and respective Dockerfile links
 The tag of each spark docker image is consist of the version of spark and the version of basic image.
 The details are as follows
 | Tags | Currently |  Architectures|